Key takeaways

 Become an authorized user

-If the primary account holder keeps the balance low and always pays on time, you should see your credit score increase over time as an authorized user.
-However, if they have a high balance or miss payments, it’ll harm your credit score.
-Make sure you trust the primary account holder to handle the account well, or this strategy can backfire.
+If the primary owner keeps the balance low and always pays on time, you can see your credit score increase over time as an authorized user.
+However, if the primary account holder has a high balance or misses payments, it can harm your credit score, so make sure you trust them to handle their account well.

 Work on building your credit with unsecured cards

 While it may sound counterintuitive, one of the best ways to build credit is with an unsecured credit card.
-As long as you keep the balance low and pay it off in full by the monthly due date, it should help your credit, and you won’t pay any interest.
+As long as you keep the balance low and pay it off in full by the monthly due date, it can help your credit, and you won’t pay any interest.

 If you don’t have a lot of savings or just want to keep your cash in the bank instead of using it as a credit card security deposit, you’ll want to find an unsecured credit card designed for building or rebuilding credit.